zhe1994/Ray_marching_with_Grid_based_SDFs/README.md

 ~~~
 python deploy.py --path filename
 ~~~
-* My grid-based SDFs were generated from this project
+* The grid-based SDFs were generated from this project by level-set algorithm
 https://github.com/christopherbatty/SDFGen

 ## Rendering results